Attainment at age 16

 By ethnicity

-Percentage of FSM-eligible pupils getting a pass (grade 5 or above) in GCSE English and maths, by ethnicity (England, academic year 2021 to 2022)
+Percentage of FSM-eligible pupils getting a grade 5 or above in GCSE English and maths, by ethnicity (England, school year 2022 to 2023)

-Percentage of FSM-eligible pupils getting a pass (grade 5 or above) in GCSE English and maths, by ethnicity (England, academic year 2021 to 2022)
+Percentage of FSM-eligible pupils getting a grade 5 or above in GCSE English and maths, by ethnicity (England, school year 2022 to 2023)

 Ethnicity FSM eligible (%) Not known to be FSM eligible (%)